-Ukrainian amateur superstar Vasyl Lomachenko made a successful step up to the pro ranks with a crushing knockout win over the experienced Jose Ramirez at the Thomas and Mack Center in Las Vegas on Saturday.
+Ukrainian amateur superstar Vasiliy Lomachenko made a successful step up to the pro ranks with a crushing knockout win over the experienced Jose Ramirez at the Thomas and Mack Center in Las Vegas on Saturday.

 The 25 year-old, who won two Olympic gold medals before being snapped up by Bob Arum, took just four rounds of a scheduled ten to set up a world title fight in just his second fight in January of next year.

-Lomachenko proved why there is so much hype surrounding him in the very first session as the hot prospect dropped Ramirez, also 25, with a well placed body shot.
+Lomachenko proved why there is so much hype surrounding him in the first session.
+The hot prospect dropped Ramirez, also 25, with a well-placed body shot.

-Referee Russell Mora didn’t bother to reach the full count as it was a mere formality and Lomachenko became the first fighter to stop Ramirez and inflict a fourth loss from 29 on the fringe WBO contender.
+Referee Russell Mora didn’t bother to reach the full count as it was a mere formality, and Lomachenko became the first fighter to stop Ramirez and inflict a fourth loss from 29 on the fringe WBO contender.

 Picking up the WBO International featherweight belt with the victory, Lomachenko moves on to a potential full world title shot against the winner of Orlando Salido and Orlando Cruz.
 They fight on the same bill in Nevada for the vacant WBO belt at 126lbs.